Flight-myPPL/Flight/doc/README.md

 Setup
 ---------------------
-flight Core is the original flight client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of flight transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Flight Core is the original Flight client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Flight transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download flight Core, visit [flight.org](https://flight.org).

 Running
 ---------------------